DeepakRajasekaran/SafetyStudioWeb/README.md

 # SafetyStudioWeb

 SafetyStudioWeb is a professional engineering platform designed to automate the configuration of safety fields for Autonomous Mobile Robots (AMRs) and Automated Guided Vehicles (AGVs).
-It bridges the gap between mechanical CAD design and functional safety deployment.
+It bridges the gap between CAD sketching and functional safety deployment.

 ## Overview